Awguhst/MedPredictor/README.md

 ## Pneumonia and Tuberculosis Detection from X-Ray Images

-This page allows users to upload an X-ray image, and the application will predict whether the person has pneumonia or tuberculosis based on the image.
+This pages allows users to upload an X-ray images, and the application will predict whether the person has pneumonia or tuberculosis based on the image.
 The model uses deep learning techniques for image classification, trained on medical X-ray datasets specifically for pneumonia and tuberculosis detection.

 ## Data Exploration and Filtering